Join a Workgroup

 NACCHO's advisory groups are a primary and recognized vehicle for identifying the opportunities and challenges facing local health departments (LHDs) and the field at large.
 NACCHO members from all areas of public health come together to explore the many facets of the field and help NACCHO make the best decisions in serving its members, and local public health.

 NACCHO invites LHD leaders and their staff to apply to help inform and guide NACCHO's projects.
-Lead by sharing your talents and expertise.
+We invite you to lead your professional organization by sharing your talents and expertise.

 For more information about NACCHO's advisory groups, email firstname.lastname@example.org.

-A list of NACCHO's Advisory Groups, along with their descriptions and the time commitments required to serve, is available here.
+A list of NACCHO's Subject Matter Expert Advisory Workgroups, along with their descriptions and the time commitments required to serve, is available here.